anatolii-serzhantov/the-insider-ai-search-bar/README.md

-# AI semantic search in the search bar theinsider.ru (prototype)
+# AI semantic search in the search bar for The Insider (prototype)

 **GitHub Pages:** https://anatolii-serzhantov.github.io/the-insider-search-prototype/